khakhalin/js-experiments/README.md

 Web scripts for teaching and research
 ==============

 This repo contains both successful programs and wild experiments.
-For a curated collection of stimulation tools for Xenopus tadpoles, see my repository [Xenopus Behavior](https://github.com/khakhalin/Xenopus-Behavior).
+For a more tightly curated collection of stimulation tools for Xenopus tadpoles, see my repository [Xenopus Behavior](https://github.com/khakhalin/Xenopus-Behavior).

-All programs rely on the [p5.js library](https://p5js.org/); currently tested with version v0.9.0 (released July 01, 2019).
-To work properly, these scripts require the p5 library to be placed in a neighboring folder (in other words, script tags at the beginning of each file are pointing at src="../p5/p5.js").

 **List of programs:**